chunyang-dong/starter-academic/content/authors/admin/_index.md

 title: Chunyang (Jason) Dong
 email: ""
 ---
 Chunyang Dong is a Ph.D candidate in [Dr. Tian's lab](https://lintianlab.org) at University of California, Davis.
-His research interests include utilizing biochemistry and protein engineering approaches to engineer novel neurotransmitter/neuropeptide sensors for the applications of neuroscience and biochemistry areas.
+His research interests include utilizing biochemistry and protein engineering approaches to build novel neurotransmitter/neuropeptide sensors for the applications of neuroscience and biochemistry.